wp-plugins/thumbnail-grid/readme.txt

 == Frequently Asked Questions ==

+Please visit the FAQ page on our site at <a href="http://www.shooflysolutions.com/faq/">http://www.shooflysolutions.com/faq/</a>

 - Only 10 thumbnails display at once no matter what I do

 WordPress uses posts per page to control how many posts show up (In "Readings Settings", look at "Blog pages show at most".
 You will see that it is set to 10.